gsclab/chatbot/README.md

   - Creates the application.
   - Creates a Conversation and Tone Analyzer service instance.

 <b>5.
-Once the deployment is complete, Click on 'Deployed to Bluemix sucessfully'.</b>
+After the deployment has completed, click on the 'Deployed to Bluemix sucessfully' link.</b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/res.PNG)

-You will land on the Overview of your application.
+You will land on the Overview page of your application.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/yourapp.PNG)